 - No aftertaste.

-- Does not use iodine or iodinated resin chemicals.
+- It does not use iodine or iodinated resin chemicals.

 Pros & cons